BoostIO/BoostNote-App/readme.md

 - [Blog](https://medium.com/boostnote)
 - [Reddit](https://www.reddit.com/r/Boostnote/)

-## Developmenet
+## Development

 ### Folder structure

 - `android` : Android app project.
 Please open with Android Studio.
 - `dist` : Bundled electron app stuff.
 All executable and installable of the electron app are generated in this folder.
-You can generate this by `npm run prepack`, `npm run pack` and `npm run release` scripts.
+You can generate this by `npm run prepack`, `npm run pack`, and `npm run release` scripts.
 - `compiled` : Compiled web app resources from `npm run build` script.
 The resources are for deploying the web app.
 - `electron` : Compiled electron resources from `npm run build:electron` script.
 You can run it by `npm start` script.
 The resources are for packaging the electron app.
 - `ios` : iOS app project.
 Please open with XCode.